chevah/geck/content/homework.rst

 Always acknowledge that you have received and understood a text message.
 Be as clear as possible and avoid subtle irony or local culture jokes.

-Since most of the communication is done using text, get proficient at typing.
+Since most of the communication is done using text, get proficient at typing and get good tools to help with typing (ie a good keyboard).
 You will write many code, emails, documents, text chats.

 The process of writing should encourage you to slow down,